 “By overturning the Georgia State Election Board’s common-sense rules passed to safeguard Georgia’s elections, the judge sided with the Democrats in their attacks on transparency, accountability and the integrity of our elections,” Whatley said in a statement.
 “We will not let this stand.”

-There’s no legitimate way for a county or state to refuse to certify election results, but that doesn’t mean they won’t try, Weiser told reporters Wednesday.
-Even if they’re unsuccessful, those efforts can fuel conspiracy theories and “contribute to chaos and delays,” she said.
+Weiser told reporters Wednesday that there’s no legitimate way for a county or state to refuse to certify election results, but that doesn’t mean they won’t try.
+Even if unsuccessful, those efforts can fuel conspiracy theories and “contribute to chaos and delays, she said.

 “If there are multiple efforts to refuse to certify simultaneously and a huge flurry of lawsuits simultaneously when the margin is very close, that will make it more challenging for election officials,” Weiser said.